HYPJUDY/caffe-dnnh/README.md

 The hash network is based on this paper:
 [Hanjiang Lai, Yan Pan, Ye Liu, and Shuicheng Yan.
 Simultaneous feature learning and hash coding with deep neural networks, CVPR 2015](https://arxiv.org/abs/1504.03410).

+For more details about the motivation, approaches, implementation, results&analysis and further improvements, please read [my post](https://hypjudy.github.io/2017/04/14/caffe-dnnh/).
+Any feedback is welcome!

 # My work
 * **Deploy:** Given the definition of loss layer, deploy the deep hashing pipeline on linux.
 * **Train:** Write prototxt to define dnnh and bash files to execute for training on preprocessed triplet CIFAR-10 dataset.